Cubs' Willson Contreras Has Discussed St. Louis as Free Agency Fit

 “This is a part of my life that I always wanted to be in and was one of my goals since I got to the big leagues,” he said of a determination upon his debut to never go back to the minors and to earn a long career.

-He and Kris Bryant are the only members of the homegrown championship core that never got sent back dow.
+He and Kris Bryant are the only members of the homegrown championship core that never got sent back down.

 “And now I’m a few days from free agency,” he said.
 “It’s like a dream coming true.”